 Be conscious of the natural light.
 If you are taking outside shots, the sun should be low for optimal effects.
 Late afternoon or early morning are the best options.
 A high sun will cast shadows, or cause your subject to squint.
 You should position yourself and your subject so that the light hits your subject on the side.

-White is a terrible color to wear in a photograph, despite popular belief.
+While many believe that wearing white in a photograph make them look good, it is actually a bad idea.
 A lot of the time cameras are set on auto focus.
 Auto focus means the camera is going to try and get a reading on everything in what the camera is seeing.
-It will be easier to appear washed out in white clothing.
+The contrasting background will make the white clothes stand out instead of looking washed out.

 While red-eye seems like a minor flaw, it can make all the difference when it comes to frame-worthy photos.
 Turn off the flash if at all possible, as this will exacerbate red eye conditions.
 If you must have the light provided by a flash accessory, then instruct your subject to avert their gaze from your lens.
 A red eye reduction feature is available on some cameras.

 The brand of film you use is important, so consider it carefully.
 Film brand is a matter of personal preference, so find the brand of film that works best for you.
 The differences between brands are so small that you shouldn’t let them get in the way of personal preference.
 The choice is yours.

 When photographing fast-moving targets, such as a runner or race car, set your camera to freeze the subject’s motion, rather than just recording a bunch of blurs.
 A higher ISO can accomplish this.
 This will get you better and clearer shots of faster moving subjects.

 For taking shots in low-light environments, try upping your shutter speed.
 This can help eliminate blurring when you’re taking a picture.
 A speed of 1/200th or 1/250 a second is the minimum shutter speed you should try.